JJ/hoborg/text/text.md

 on the road to post papers to announce the circus around town.
 Elegant people came after us to check them out "Look, we are scoring good hits."
 There was a method to posting paper, I was discovering.
-You couldn't just paste them anywhere; barns, fences some buildings, corners, always at eye's height, those were the places to do it.
+You couldn't just paste them anywhere; barns, fences, some buildings, corners, always at eye's height, those were the places to do it.
 As a matter of fact, sometimes they were occupied by other posters announcing past or present shows.
 They were promptly ditched.